MICHAEL FATALI – Birth Name, 1965

-The name "Light Hunter" was given with honor to Fatali by the Navajos back in the early 80's when he first explored and helped discover slot canyons bordering Northern Arizona-Southern Utah.
-These sacred canyons, like the now famous Antelope Canyon, Navajo Nation Tribal Park, became his cathedrals of stone as a sanctuary for solace during his spiritual healing as a teenager.
+His birth name was Michael Fatali, born in New York, 1965.
+The name "Light Hunter" was given to Fatali with honor by the Navajos back in the early 80's, when he first explored and helped discover slot canyons bordering Northern Arizona-Southern Utah.
+These sacred canyons, like the now famous Lower Antelope Canyon, Navajo Nation Tribal Park, became his cathedrals of stone as a sanctuary for solace during his spiritual healing as a teenager.
 This slot canyon, before its popularity, was only accessed by those who rappelled by ropes and who dared entering the unknown deep sandstone abyss.
-This was the beginning of his intimate relationship with the canyons, its people and the Light.
+This was the beginning of his intimate relationship with the canyons, the light and its native people.
+The Navajo, wrapped their arms around him during his early grief, with their love being felt without judgment.
+This unconditional welcome by the Navajo was further expressed by performing for him sacred ceremonies of healing and rebirth.
+This intimate and sacred relationship has changed Light Hunter’s life forever and remains for a deep gratitude to its people and their land.

 When I was teenager, I went through a spiritual crash and awakening after my mother’s defeat of an ugly cancer.
 Along with my two brothers, and our father, we cried for hours the day she left us.
 After that day, we went into protection mode and shut down all verbal expressions of our loss.
 It’s still hard for me to believe that there was not even one word spoken of her for many years thereafter.
 It was challenging enough being a teenager, but losing my mother really put me in a spiraling sense of being lost, with endless feelings of emotional aches that could not be easily shaken.

 My only refuge, or solace, was going back to walking in the desert—this time alone.
 I was deeply drawn to the canyonland regions of deep natural carved abysses within the rocks.
-I would repel hundreds of feet into the deep and dark sandstone canyon of Lower Antelope as it became my place of sanctuary.
+I would repel hundreds of feet into the deep and dark sandstone canyon of Lower Antelope, and others like it, as my places of sanctuary.
 It was like being in the womb of mother earth.

 Years of alone time in nature, in solitude, and stillness, were the journeys to my healing and the catalyst to my mission for sharing my images.
 In a twist of fate, my focus turned towards the purpose of sharing with others this ancient healing energy and the beauty found in the canvas of our natural world.

-At eighteen, I received two checks from social security when my mother passed, both $450 dollars each.
+At eighteen, I received two checks from social security after my mother passed a few years earlier.
+Both checks were $450 dollars each.
 Not much money, but it was the start to fund the beginning of my purpose.
 I purchased a manual film camera with the first check and a large format enlarger for my first darkroom with the other.

 I have found early on that the darkroom was to be 50% of my vision for making exquisite photographs.
 My devotion to this vision extended to living in my Cibachrome darkroom for almost three years before I could afford a two-bedroom apartment.
 The art of making images, particularly large ones, was an obvious obsession of mine.